erasche/JBrowse-REST-API-Example/README.md

 In case the flask example was not clear enough, there are some raw JSON files that serve as an example in the `raw` folder.

+These lack the sequence query examples but should be pretty clear.